Step response of digital filter

 If the filter is oscillatory (poles on the unit circle only), stepz computes five periods of the slowest oscillation.

-If the filter has both oscillatory and damped terms, n is chosen to equal five periods of the slowest oscillation or the point at which the term due to the largest (nonunity) amplitude pole is 5*10^-5 of its original amplitude, whichever is greater.
+If the filter has both oscillatory and damped terms, n is chosen to equal five periods of the slowest oscillation or the point at which the term due to the pole of largest nonunit amplitude is 5 × 10–5 times its original amplitude, whichever is greater.

 stepz also allows for delays in the numerator polynomial.
 The number of delays is incorporated into the computation for the number of samples.